What is a stock split?

 Key dates to know with a stock split

 - Shareholder as of date (shareholder of record): This is a little tricky, but owning a stock is not the same as being the shareholder of record.
-At the moment your buy order is filled at E*TRADE, you do in fact, own the stock.
+At the moment your buy order is filled at E*TRADE from Morgan Stanley, you do in fact, own the stock.
 However, from an industry bookkeeping standpoint, you become the “shareholder of record” only when the trade settles—for most stock trades that’s two business days after the trade date.
 This does not restrict your ability to buy or sell stock, it’s simply the behind-the-scenes mechanics of how the markets work.
 However, it does mean that with regard to a corporate event, such as a stock split, dividend, or proxy vote, you are not the shareholder of record noted for the corporate event until your trade settles.

 - Payable date: This is the date when the split actually takes effect and you’ll see the changes in your account.
 If you bought the stock at least two business days before the shareholder as of date, then you’ll see your account adjusted on the payable date.